ajm1014/sudoku-solver/README.md

 ## Usage

 Update the grid in solver.py to reflect the sudoku board to solve (0 is empty) and run the code.
-Hopefully someday there will be a GUI to make that process a little bit easier.